-French president François Hollande recognized on Friday that his country should cut labor costs to bring down unemployment but his leftist government is unlikely to enact comprehensive reforms.
+French president François Hollande has recognized that his country should cut labor costs to bring down unemployment, but his leftist government is unlikely to enact comprehensive reforms.

-But he has rejected suggestions from the European Commission to reduce labor costs, saying French policy wouldn’t be “dictated” by bureaucrats in Brussels.
+But he has rejected suggestions from the European Commission to reduce labor costs, saying French policy won’t be “dictated” by bureaucrats in Brussels.

-The overall jobless rate stood at 10.9 percent that month — the same as the European average but higher than it’s been in fourteen years and more than twice the rate in neighboring Germany.
+The overall jobless rate still stood at 10.9 percent that month, the same as the European average but higher than it’s been in fourteen years and more than twice the rate in Germany.

 France’s hourly labor costs, at €34, far exceed the European average of €23 and are seen as one of the main reasons the country is struggling to recover from the global economic crisis.